wpengine/atlas-content-modeler/docs/DEVELOPMENT.md

     1. Install [Docker Desktop](https://www.docker.com/get-started).
     1. Run `docker-compose up -d --build`.
 If building for the first time, it could take some time to download and build the images.
     1. Run `docker-compose exec --workdir=/var/www/html/ --user=www-data wordpress wp plugin install wp-graphql --activate`
+    1. Run `docker-compose exec --workdir=/var/www/html/ --user=www-data wordpress wp plugin activate atlas-content-modeler`
-    1. Run `docker-compose exec --workdir=/var/www/html/wp-content/plugins/wpe-content-model --user=www-data wordpress wp db export tests/_data/dump.sql`
+    1. Run `docker-compose exec --workdir=/var/www/html/wp-content/plugins/atlas-content-modeler --user=www-data wordpress wp db export tests/_data/dump.sql`
 1. Copy `.env.testing.example` to `.env.testing`.
     - If you are using the provided Docker build, you will not need to adjust any variables in the `.env.testing` file.
     - If you are not using the provided Docker build, edit the `.env.testing` file with your test WordPress site information.